 The Board meets on average 10 times a year.
 Some meetings may be held as teleconferences.
 Two of the meetings should take place at a business unit, a different one each time.
 The Board may also meet at any time without the presence of the management and make decisions without holding a meeting.
 Minutes of a meeting are taken in English for each meeting.

-During 2020, the Board held nine meetings in total.
+During 2021, the Board held 13 meetings in total.
 COVID-19 pandemic impacted the practical arrangements of the Board meetings.
-Only the first three meetings were held as physical meetings (and in the second meeting five Board members and in the third meeting four Board members participated remotely) and the rest of the meetings were organised fully remotely by using Microsoft Teams.
-No meetings in 2020 were arranged at a business unit.
-One non-attendance was recorded (Michael G. Marchi).
-Further, the Board made four decisions without having a meeting.
+Only two meetings were held as physical meetings and the remaining 11 meetings were organised fully remotely by using Microsoft Teams.
+No meetings in 2021 were arranged at a business unit.
+No non-attendances were recorded.
+Further, the Board made six decisions without having a meeting.

-In 2020, in addition to the normal duties based on regulations and the Board charter, the Board of Directors focused on the following topics: (1) health and safety of Uponor employees, especially in the COVID-19 pandemic as well as business continuity during and after the pandemic (2) close follow-up of the execution of the Operational Excellence programme and (3) talent management – what is our leadership and competence base, and securing we have succession plans for all relevant key positions, including the President and CEO.
+In 2021, in addition to the normal duties based on regulation, good governance and the Board charter, the Board of Directors focused on the health and safety of Uponor employees, as well as business continuity during the pandemic.
+Other recurring agenda items were Uponor's strategic growth initiatives and close follow-up of the investements for future growth, particularly in North America.

 Board diversity principles